joonspk-research/generative_agents/README.md

 ### Step 1.
 Generate Utils File
 In the `reverie/backend_server` folder (where `reverie.py` is located), create a new file titled `utils.py` and copy and paste the content below into the file:
 ```
+# Select the GPT4All Model you'll use for the simulation.
+See: https://observablehq.com/@simonw/gpt4all-models
+gpt4all_model="orca-mini-3b.ggmlv3.q4_0.bin"

 # Put your name
 key_owner = "<Name>"